 Experience the natural beauty and captivating romance of Myrtle Beach, South Carolina!
-Whether you want the perfect place to get engaged, plan to exchange vows on the sandy beach, or spend your honeymoon in this sunny paradise, you'll find everything you need to experience a memorable celebration along the Grand Strand.
+Whether you want the perfect place to get engaged, plan to exchange your vows on the sandy beaches, or spend your honeymoon in this sunny paradise, you'll find everything you need to experience a memorable celebration along the Grand Strand.

 We asked local wedding expert, Eric Hunt, Myrtle Beach Wedding Officiant, what you need to know about having a wedding in Myrtle Beach.

 Eric knows without a doubt that having a destination wedding in Myrtle Beach is a magical experience.
 The Grand Strand is easily accessible for friends and family, lodging options for every budget are abundant, and quality caterers, cake bakers, DJs, florists, and limo services are easy to find.
 Not to mention that there are hundreds of amazing attractions and restaurants for you and your guests to enjoy while you’re here basking on our 60 miles of beautiful beaches.

 Get a South Carolina marriage license

 A marriage license obtained in South Carolina is valid for a marriage ceremony anywhere in the state.
 Marriage licenses can be obtained in any county in South Carolina, but marriage licenses from other states are not valid.
 Blood tests are not necessary.
 Click here to learn more about marriage licenses.

 Myrtle Beach is a very popular wedding destination, so to get your ideal location, plan ahead and get your reservations set.
 Knowing your plans will also give your family and friends time to book flights and find the perfect resort for their stay if they’re coming from out of town.